Japanese sword: Gendaitō (Modern or contemporary swords)

 Under the United States occupation at the end of World War II all armed forces in occupied Japan were disbanded and production of Japanese swords with edges was banned except under police or government permit.
 The ban was overturned through a personal appeal by Dr. Junji Honma.
 During a meeting with General Douglas MacArthur, Honma produced blades from the various periods of Japanese history and MacArthur was able to identify very quickly what blades held artistic merit and which could be considered purely weapons.
 As a result of this meeting, the ban was amended so that guntō weapons would be destroyed while swords of artistic merit could be owned and preserved.
 Even so, many Japanese swords were sold to American soldiers at a bargain price; in 1958 there were more Japanese swords in America than in Japan.
 The vast majority of these one million or more swords were guntō, but there were still a sizable number of older swords.

 After the Edo period, swordsmiths turned increasingly to the production of civilian goods.
 The Occupation and its regulations almost put an end to the production of Japanese swords.
 A few smiths continued their trade, and Honma went on to be a founder of the Society for the Preservation of the Japanese Sword (日本美術刀剣保存協会, Nippon Bijutsu Tōken Hozon Kyōkai), who made it their mission to preserve the old techniques and blades.
 Thanks to the efforts of other like-minded individuals, the Japanese swords did not disappear, many swordsmiths continued the work begun by Masahide, and the old swordmaking techniques were rediscovered.

 Nowadays, iaitō is used for iaidō.
 Due to their popularity in modern media, display-only Japanese swords have become widespread in the sword marketplace.
 Ranging from small letter openers to scale replica "wallhangers", these items are commonly made from stainless steel (which makes them either brittle (if made from cutlery-grade 400-series stainless steel) or poor at holding an edge (if made from 300-series stainless steel)) and have either a blunt or very crude edge.
 There are accounts of good quality stainless steel Japanese swords, however, these are rare at best.
 Some replica Japanese swords have been used in modern-day armed robberies.
 As a part of marketing, modern ahistoric blade styles and material properties are often stated as traditional and genuine, promulgating disinformation.
 Some companies and independent smiths outside Japan produce katana as well, with varying levels of quality.
 According to the Parliamentary Association for the Preservation and Promotion of Japanese Swords, organized by Japanese Diet members, many Japanese swords distributed around the world as of the 21st century are fake Japanese-style swords made in China.
-The Sankei Shimbun analyzed that this is because the Japanese government allowed swordsmiths to make only 24 Japanese swords per person per year in order to maintain the quality of Japanese swords.
+The Sankei Shimbun analyzed that this is because the Japanese government allowed swordsmiths to make only 24 Japanese swords per person per year to maintain the quality of Japanese swords.